open-telemetry/opentelemetry-java-examples/README.md

     - This module contains an example of a typical micrometer setup (spring boot with spring boot actuator) configured to bridge metrics to OpenTelemetry with the micrometer shim.
+    - Note: the micrometer shim is still experimental at this time.
 - [Setting up the Prometheus exporter](prometheus)
     - The module shows how to configure the OpenTelemetry SDK to expose an endpoint that can be scraped by Prometheus.